felipeksw/CreatorPro-Marlin-Cura/Bootloader/README.md

 ![ICSP Connectors](./../img/ubsasp_icsp_position2.jpg)

-> Ensure the Board is Powered by USB or power cable
+> Ensure the Board is Powered by USBasp or power cable

 6. Open command terminal and navigate to the AVRDUDE directory